ansible/molecule/docs/configuration.rst

 Molecule uses `Ansible`_ to manage instances to operate on.
 Molecule supports any provider `Ansible`_ supports.
 This work is offloaded to the `provisioner`.

-The driver's name is specified in `molecule.yml`, and can be overriden on the command line.
+The driver's name is specified in `molecule.yml`, and can be overridden on the command line.
 Molecule will remember the last successful driver used, and

 continue to use the driver for all subsequent subcommands, or until the